trozware/troznet/content/post/2019/swiftui-for-mac-2.md

 ```swift
   EmbeddedColorWell(selectedColor: $selectedColor)
 ```

+**UPDATE:** Be sure to read **[Passing data back from AppKit][8]** in my post of extras & changes to this series.
+This is an important fix that is needed to make this embedded control pass data back properly.

 The other stumbling block that I encountered was that I had no way to close the window programmatically, in response to a button click or some other interaction.
 Maybe this was not the best way to open a fully SwifUI window, but it was still an interesting experiment.